tremor-rs/tremor-rfcs/text/0000-deployment-language.md

 They will also be auto-deleted upon flow deletion.
 Our goal with this setup is to make it possible for users to define their tremor setup as one unit, the `Flow`.
 It can be instantiated and deleted with one command or API call.

-If an already existing artefact instance is referenced via an instance-port reference in a connect statement, the `Flow` will not take ownership of those instances.
+If an already existing artefact instance is referenced via an instance-port reference in a connect statement, the `flow` will not take ownership of those instances.
 It will just release the connections that are defined in the `links` section of its definition.
 With this logic, users are able to dynamically create and manage connections between existing artefacts separately from those artefacts itself.

-For this to work the `Flow` instance needs to track which instances it created in order to destroy them upon the process of itself being destroyed.
+For this to work the `flow` instance needs to track which instances it created in order to destroy them upon the process of itself being destroyed.

 If the port is ommitted, based on its position a default port is chosen.
 If a reference is on the LHS the port `out` is chosen, on the RHS `in` is implied.
 This matches the normal event flow: From the `out` port of an artefact to an `in` port of another one.
 Other cases need to be handled explicitly.